ChrstphrHll/npc_gen/students/Lanalia Belt.md

 ---
 ### Description
 - 3rd year Elf Paladin in Treskal
-- straight strawberry blond hair that's hanging down to their back, Brown eyes, and Light Tan skin
+- short straight red hair that's plain, Brown eyes, and Light Tan skin
 - Is Organised and Insecure, and has Hard Work as their ideal

 ### Organizations